- Visitor and Sponsored Guest Parking

 Cal Poly provides parking for a fee in the following classifications:

 - For the purpose of these regulations, "Staff" includes all faculty, administrative and professional employees, temporary employees, other support personnel employed by the university, and the personnel of other entities located on campus.
 Student and graduate assistants are not considered staff members as they are primarily on campus for purposes related to their educational goals.
 Staff may purchase staff parking permits for their own use, which authorizes parking in staff lots, spaces, staff loading zones, and general parking spaces.

 - Any student who does not live on campus.
 Commuter students may only purchase "General" parking permits that authorize parking in general lots and/or spaces.
 Signs located within or at entrances to parking areas indicate general parking.

 - 1.4.3 Resident Students

 - Any student living on campus in a residence hall or apartment.
 Parking permit assignment will be determined by housing assignment and is subject to change.
-Student Residents may only park in their assigned Resident parking area or lot.
+Resident students may only park in their assigned resident parking area or lot.

 - 1.4.4 Visitors

 - Persons who are not staff or matriculating students and who only visit the campus on an occasional basis.
 Visitors may purchase General permits or may be sponsored by a campus host.
 (See section 2).
 Federal, State (non-university) and county vehicles are not exempt from paying parking fees.